 The human skull contains 22 bones.
-8 bones make up the cranium and the other 14 forms the lower front of the skull, these are known as the facial bones.
-Anatomy of the Skull Bones of the Cranium, The Frontal bone is one of the major cranial bones.
+8 bones make up the cranium and the other 14 forms the lower front of the skull.
+These are known as the facial bones.
+The Frontal bone is one of the major cranial bones.

 There are 5 types of bones in the human body.
 These are long bones, short bones, flat bones, irregular bones, and sesamoid bones.
 Here we outline the different types of bones in the human body and explain where they are found.

 A joint is a point where two or more bones meet.
 There are three main types of joints; Fibrous (immovable), Cartilaginous (partially moveable), and Synovial (freely moveable) joints.
 Fibrous Joints Fibrous (synarthrodial).
 This type of joint is held together by only a ligament.